-- Enable Cloud Logging and Cloud Monitoring from the VMware vSphere platforms using third-party tools such as Blue Medora.
+- Enable Cloud Logging and Cloud Monitoring from the VMware vSphere platforms using a standalone agent.

 - Access Cloud Storage directly through private addressing.
 This avoids external internet traffic, improves performance due to fewer hops, and enhances security by keeping traffic private.